 As you can see from above, various factors come together to influence how long your paint lasts and how often or soon you should repaint.
 While most paint jobs last for about 4-7 years, your repainting needs and frequency might be unique to your situation.

-If you’re looking for quality, professional exterior repainting services in San Diego to keep your house protected and looking good, Peek Brothers Painting would love to help.
+If you’re looking for quality, professional exterior repainting services in Chicago to keep your house protected and looking good, Peek Brothers Painting would love to help.
 To give us a try, call us on (858)505-1361 for a FREE estimate.